 —Jim Simons, The Numbers King from The New Yorker Dec 18 & 25, 2017 issue [emphasis added]

-I used to be an academic, and I know from experience how traditional academic conferences are designed; they are tightly confined by professional specialty, with few if any formal opportunities to connect with experts in other areas.
+I used to be an academic, and know traditional academic conferences designs.
+They are tightly confined by professional specialty, with few if any formal opportunities to connect with experts in other areas.

-That’s why I’m excited to be designing and facilitating later this year an international science conference for one of the world’s largest conservation organizations.
-The organization approached me precisely because the biggest criticism of the prior conference was that it was full of presentations, leaving little opportunity for inter-field discovery and connection.
+That’s why I’m excited to be designing an international science conference for one of the world’s largest conservation organizations.
+The organization approached me because the biggest criticism of the prior conference was that it was full of presentations.
+This left little opportunity for inter-field discovery and connection.
 This year, four hundred scientists from many different fields will get to learn about each other’s work and interests at the start, creating numerous possibilities for future interdisciplinary collaborations.